bondy-io/bondy/apps/bondy_db/doc_extras/architecture/06_compaction_and_bootstrap.md

     Note over New,Peer: plain AE picks up the live tail
 ```

-`install_catalogue_batch` has two modes: **replace** (fresh replica —
+`install_catalogue_batch` writes cells in **replace** mode: each cell is
-cells written as-is; uses the projection adapter's `head/3` fast path
+written as-is, using the projection adapter's `head/3` fast path when
-when exported) and **merge** (recovering replica with surviving local
+exported.
+Bootstrap always streams into a fresh replica, so there is no
-state — each incoming cell is merged through the CRDT).
-The
+surviving local state to merge against.
+The finalize step performs the
-finalize step performs the same monotonic watermark advance and
+same monotonic watermark advance and `mark_live/1` ordering as the
-`mark_live/1` ordering as the single-CRDT path.
+single-CRDT path.

 **The frontier travels separately.** The streamed cells are
 `{Bucket, Key, Frame}` triples — HLC and folded value only.
 They do